Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Preliminaries of multi-parameter estimation

+We note that, once the estimation protocol is designed (i.e., \(N_{\mathcal{E}}\) is fixed), determining the sample complexity $N_{\mathrm{samp}}$ is equivalent to determining the number of repetitions \(M\).}

-In this subsection, we introduce quantum learning theory formulated with respect to the $\ell_{k}$ distance.
+We introduce quantum learning theory formulated with respect to the \(\ell_{k}\)-distance.
 We consider the quantum parameter estimation setting introduced in Sec.~\ref{subsec:parameterestimation}.
-Although both quantum metrology and quantum learning theory consider parameter estimation, learning theory that adopts the $\ell_{k}$ distance as the error criterion focuses on finding efficient estimation strategies that minimize the sample complexity required to estimate $\vb*{\theta}$ up to $\ell_k$-error at most $\epsilon$, with high confidence level at least $1-\delta$.
-To formalize this objective, we adopt the $(\epsilon,\delta)$-criteria with respect to $\ell_{k}$-distance.
-Within this framework, the performance of a quantum learning protocol is quantified by the sample complexity to guarantee that
+Although both quantum metrology and quantum learning theory address parameter estimation, quantum learning theory evaluates performance in terms of the sample complexity required to estimate \(\vb*{\theta}\) within \(\ell_k\)-distance \(\epsilon\) with confidence at least \(1-\delta\).
+To formalize this objective, we adopt the \((\epsilon,\delta)\)-criterion with respect to the \(\ell_{k}\)-distance.
+Within this framework, the performance of an estimation protocol is quantified by the sample complexity required to guarantee that